-Since 2004 CGD has hosted an annual State of the Union Bingo night bringing together colleagues, former staff, family, and friends to see which global development issues are on the president's and policymaker's minds.
-Former staff and other CGD friends around the globe join in the fun through our interactive online bingo cards.
+Since 2004, CGD has hosted an annual State of the Union Bingo event that brings together friends, family, colleagues, and alumni in lighthearted anticipation of hearing the president mention development topics in his speech.
+Alumni and other CGD friends around the globe join in the fun through our interactive online bingo cards.